Eleventh Annual Integration Bee

 Please note high school registrants under the age of 18 at the time of the competition will need to be accompanied by a parent, guardian, or faculty chaperone.

 No electronic devices (e.g. calculators, phones, etc.), printed materials, or notes will be allowed during the competition.
 No coaching during either of the two rounds is permitted.
 We will supply scratch paper.
-There will be a high school and a college division.
-Each will abide by the following rules.
+The contest will abide by the following rules.

 Round One: Definite Integration Competition